 AI has broad reach and potential to impact our lives as more and more businesses adopt these technologies.
 However, as with any technology we must be able to trust its usage as well as be aware of potential risks.

 The aforementioned Forbes article discusses the importance of XAI and the notion that for humans to trust how decisions are being made (i.e. accuracy of the systems), we need to be able to understand how AI decisions are made and have the ability to stop/control/monitor these systems.

-For humans to trust an AI or ML system, the resulting decisions should be accurate and make common sense.
+For humans to trust an AI or ML system, the resulting decisions should be accurate, make common sense and provide a frictionless experience.
 As outlined in ‘Interpretable Machine Learning' by Christoph Molnar, the more a machine’s decision affects a person’s life, the more important it is for the machine to explain its behavior.